 Effective January 1, 2006, the Company adopted the fair value recognition provisions of SFAS No. 123 (revised 2004), Share-Based Payment, using the modified prospective method.
 The Company had previously adopted the fair value recognition provisions of SFAS No. 123, Accounting for Stock-Based Compensation, as amended by SFAS No. 148, Accounting for Stock-Based Compensation - Transition and Disclosure, an Amendment of FASB Statement No. 123 in 2003, and restated prior periods at that time.
-Because the fair value recognition provisions of SFAS No. 123 and SFAS No. 123(R) were generally consistent as they relate to the Company's equity plans, the adoption of SFAS No. 123(R) did not have a significant impact on the Company's financial position or results of operations.
+Because the fair value recognition provisions of SFAS No. 123 and SFAS No. 123(R) were generally consistent, the adoption of SFAS No. 123(R) did not have a significant impact on the Company's financial position or results of operations.
 Upon the adoption of SFAS No. 123(R), the Company classified tax benefits resulting from tax deductions in excess of the compensation cost recognized for those options as financing cash flows.